Awake in the darkness, listen:

 there’s someone sitting in the chair next to

 like alka seltzers in a glass of water.

 cocking his shotgun.

-Peycho Kanev is the author of four poetry collections and two chapbooks, published in the USA and Europe.
-He has won several European awards for his poetry and his poems have appeared in many literary magazines, such as: Poetry Quarterly, Evergreen Review, Front Porch Review, Hawaii Review, Barrow Street, Sheepshead Review, Off the Coast, The Adirondack Review, Sierra Nevada Review, The Cleveland Review and many others.
+Peycho Kanev is the author of four poetry collections and three chapbooks, published in the USA and Europe.
+His poems have appeared in many literary magazines, such as: Rattle, Poetry Quarterly, Evergreen Review, Front Porch Review, Hawaii Review, Barrow Street, Sheepshead Review, Off the Coast, The Adirondack Review, Sierra Nevada Review, The Cleveland Review and many others.
 His new chapbook titled Under Half-Empty Heaven was published in 2018 by Grey Book Press.
 He has several nominations for the Pushcart Prize.